OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

     ![Screenshot of Outlook.com with the settings gear and Manage connectors buttons highlighted](Images/Exercise2-05.png)

 1. Find the connector in the **Connectors** pane.
-Select you connector.
+Select your connector.

     ![Screenshot of outlook.com showing the Connectors pane](Images/Exercise2-06.png)